 July 2019: This chapter was revised to add information about accessing a print friendly version of the Quality Practice Standards, as below.

-A ‘print friendly’ version of the Quality Practice Standards is available on LCC Connects.
+A ‘print friendly’ version of the Quality Practice Standards is available on our website.

 - Standard 1 – Engaging with our customers